ctrlplusb/easy-peasy/README.md

 ## Introduction

-Easy Peasy provides you with an intuitive and easy to use API that allows rapid development.
-Batteries are included - you don't need to configure any additional packages to support derived state, API calls, memoisation, or integration with React.
+Easy Peasy provides you with an intuitive and easy to use API allowing you to quickly and easily build the state for your React application.
+Batteries are included - you don't need to configure any additional packages to support derived state, API calls, memoisation, etc.

-Under the hood we are abstracting Redux, taking advantage of the amazing architecture and guarantees it provides which has made it so popular within the React ecosystem.
-We support the Redux Dev Tools out of the box and output a Redux store allowing interop with existing applications.
+Under the hood we are abstracting Redux.
+Most complaints directed at Redux are typically in reference to the boilerplate associated with it.
+Easy Peasy provides you with a mechanism to avoid the boilerplate whilst taking advantage of the amazing guarantees that the Redux architecture provides.

+We support the Redux Dev Tools out of the box and output a Redux store allowing interop with existing libraries.
 In addition to this we even allow extension of the underlying Redux store via middleware and enhancers.
 This allows the opportunity to interface with existing Redux based libraries.

-All that being said, no prior Redux experience is required.
+That all been said, absolutely no Redux experience is required to use Easy Peasy.

 <p>&nbsp;</p>